Anoop Misra

 Anoop Misra is an Indian endocrinologist and a former honorary physician to the Prime Minister of India.
-He is the chairman of Fortis Centre for Diabetes, Obesity and Cholesterol (C-DOC) and heads, National Diabetes Obesity and Cholesterol Foundation (NDOC).
-A former Fellow of the World Health Organization at the Royal Free Hospital, UK, Misra is a recipient of the Dr. B. C. Roy Award, the highest Indian award in the medical category.
-The Government of India awarded him the fourth highest civilian honour of the Padma Shri, in 2007, for his contributions to Indian medicine.
+He serves the chairman of the Fortis Centre for Diabetes, Obesity and Cholesterol (C-DOC) and heads the National Diabetes Obesity and Cholesterol Foundation (NDOC).
+A former Fellow of the World Health Organization at the Royal Free Hospital in the United Kingdom, Misra has made significant contributions to the study of diabetes and obesity in the Indian population.
+He is a recipient of the Dr. B. C. Roy Award, India's highest medical honor, and was awarded the Padma Shri by the Government of India in 2007 for his contributions to medicine.